Please do comment on my Twitter or Facebook page

 The Dmitrichenko, Filin, Tsiskaridze affair

 Maybe the Duma inquiry is in its way the result of a social need, the public not being satisfied with the present noise that surrounds the Bolshoi?
 After all, you were appointed general director of the Bolshoi Theatre at the end of the most scandalous season in its history.
-In January 2013 there was the criminal attack on the artistic director of the ballet, Sergei Filin, and in March a leading soloist of the Bolshoi Pavel Dmitrichenko was arrested on suspicion of carrying out the crime.
+In January 2013 there was on the artistic director of the ballet, Sergei Filin, and in March a leading soloist of the Bolshoi Pavel Dmitrichenko was arrested on suspicion of carrying out the crime.
 Then it emerged that one of the reasons for the conflict was Dmitrichenko’s common-law wife, the soloist Angelina Vorontsova, who Filin had refused to allow to perform Swan Lake.
 Then the theatre’s trade union, under the leadership of Ruslan Pronin, supported Dmitrichenko, Nikolai Tsiskaridze expressed doubts about the gravity of the injuries inflicted upon Filin, and appealed to the Bolshoi against charges of infringing professional disciplined, and in June was dismissed from the theatre after his contract was allowed to expire.
 And then it went quiet - no scandals in the 18 months that you have occupied the position of general director.
 So does it mean that all the conflicts were solely linked to those four people I just named?

 I think it’s not accidental.
 If a conflictive situation exists, it’s the protagonists who have made the conflict happen.
 And actually with my arrival many situations have withered away: Tsiskaridze doesn’t work here any more, Vorontsova left for the Mikhailovsky, Pronin, who had been dismissed from his job with the trade union, was re-elected, Dmitrichenko was convicted.
 Of course it doesn’t mean that all internal disputes within the theatre are fully resolved.
 Those voices can be heard even to this day.
 But it’s other people now, different standard-bearers for ongoing differences.